Localized Region Guidance for Class Activation Mapping in WSSS: Method

-The revolutionary core innovation of IG-CAM is the comprehensive integration of \textbf{influence functions} to estimate the contribution of each training sample and spatial region to the model's prediction.
-Following~\cite{koh2017understanding}, we approximate the influence of a training sample $z$ on a test prediction as:
+The core idea of IG-CAM is the comprehensive integration of influence functions to estimate the contribution of each training sample and spatial region to the model's prediction.
+For computational efficiency, we employ several sophisticated optimization strategies.
+First, we use Damped Inverse Approximation.
+In other words, we use $H_\theta^{-1} \approx (H_\theta + \lambda I)^{-1}$, where $\lambda$ is a damping parameter that ensures numerical stability.
+We also approximate the Hessian-vector product using stochastic sampling, reducing complexity from $O(n^2d^2)$ to $O(nd)$.
+Instead of computing influence for every pixel, we compute influence maps at a coarser resolution and interpolate.
+As an incremental updates, we maintain a running approximation of $H_\theta^{-1}$ that can be updated efficiently as the model parameters change during training.\\

-where $H_\theta$ is the Hessian of the empirical risk.
-For computational efficiency, we employ several sophisticated optimization strategies that make influence computation tractable for large-scale WSSS.